Industrial

 Builds rapidly deployable, AI-powered wheeled humanoids and robot arms that learn industrial tasks from VR-based human demonstrations in hours, requiring no coding or facility redesign.

 Servo7 has publicly announced VR-based demonstration training for warehouse robots, support for wheeled humanoids and robot arms, and active partnerships with warehouses and CPG brands for fulfillment automation.
-They've highlighted continuous on-the-job learning, automatic failure detection and recovery, and no-code deployment as core platform capabilities.
+They have highlighted continuous on-the-job learning, automatic failure detection and recovery, and no-code deployment as core platform capabilities.
 Their website explicitly invites assembly, manufacturing, and logistics companies to engage, signaling planned vertical expansion.
+At YC, they demonstrated a working robot arm ("Carly") with a custom 55M parameter vision-action model trained via demonstrations.

 GitHub activity on a fork of Hugging Face's LeRobot repo points to investment in end-to-end imitation learning and sim-to-real transfer pipelines using MuJoCo and CasADi.
 The lean three-person team and absence of public hiring suggest they are still in deep R&D and pilot validation, not yet scaling commercially.
 Founder backgrounds in military drone software and autonomous defense hint at future dual-use (defense/industrial) positioning.
 The VR-based training interface suggests a future SaaS-like "robot programming platform" play beyond hardware.
 Conference and YC Demo Day signals point toward fleet orchestration and cloud-based model update infrastructure as next priorities.